collab-corp/input-formatter/README.md

 # Kudos/Credits

-The `\CollabCorp\FormatterMethodParser\FormatterMethodParser` class that processes all methods in mass conversions utilizes several methods that were taken from classes in the `Illuminate\Support` pacakge.
+The `\CollabCorp\FormatterMethodParser\FormatterMethodParser` class that processes all methods in mass conversions utilizes several methods that were taken from classes in the `Illuminate\Support` package.
 These are authored and credited to Laravel team.
-We do not take credit for writing these methods, We simply implemented them in our own class to conviniently parse methods.
+We do not take credit for writing these methods, We simply implemented them in our own class to conveniently parse methods.
 See the Laravel source for more info:

 See <a target="_blank" href="https://github.com/laravel/laravel">Laravel Repo</a>.